Russian bounty program: United Kingdom

-Other alleged bounty programs targetting U.S. soldiers
+Other alleged bounty programs targeting U.S. soldiers

 Iran was accused of offering bounties for American soldiers later in 2020.
 U.S. intelligence assessed that Iran (which has often used proxies to carry out attacks in the Middle East) had made payments to the Haqqani network linked to at least six of the network's attacks in 2019 including the sophisticated attack at Bagram Air Base, Afghanistan, on December 11, 2019.
 U.S. intelligence said that the Haqqani network would probably target U.S. troops even without payment, but that funding associated with the Bagram attack "probably incentivizes future high-profile attacks on US and Coalition forces."
 According to CNN, the Trump's administration has "never mentioned Iran's connection to the bombing, an omission current and former officials said was connected to the broader prioritization" of the U.S.-Taliban peace agreement and withdrawal from Afghanistan.
 The alleged Iran-Taliban ties were cited as part of the justification for the assassination of Qasem Soleimani by the U.S..

 Separately, there have been uncorroborated reports that the Chinese government offered bounties to pay for attacks on U.S. troops in Afghanistan.
 It was not clear whether any intelligence indicated that any bounties were actually paid or whether any associated attacks were attempted.
 U.S. President Donald Trump was reportedly briefed about the unverified intelligence, despite dismissing reports (deemed more credible by U.S. security experts) about Russian bounties that had been offered.